lliang9838/Blogging-SPA/notes.md

   ```
 * now in the service that does HTTP request, the url has two parts: prev_url + resource.
 Previous url can be anything, resource can be leslie or rumman and the approproate array will be returned

+## TIP: Think simple.
+Understand the problem, search online, read carefully
+* cannot read undefined property of error simply means the variable's property was not defined,
+and we need to initialize the variable to something